Mogli12/VehicleControlAddon/README.md

 ## Status
 I will not publish FS19_VehicleControlAddon anymore.
 I continue to work on this mod only for my own purpose.
 Do not expect that I will fix problems you find.

+Saving settings is now user dependent.
+I hope it does not break loading of saving games in MP.
+Please follow up in [#143](https://github.com/Mogli12/VehicleControlAddon/issues/143).

 ## VehicleControlAddon is the new KeyboardSteer
 Please check section status why I renamed the mod.
 Please use VCA as abreviation.